 El Centro De La Raza programs.

-Several resources are offered by the organization.
-The leading programs are below.
+Several resources are offered by the organization, which serves as a King County community action agency.
+The leading programs are below, including housing, free food, legal, and more.
 A focus is on low income immigrants, Latinos, and those facing poverty.

 Short term emergency programs and housing in Seattle

 Case managers coordinate Outreach to minorities in Seattle as well as female veterans.
 For qualified veterans and their immediate families, the non-profit Frances Martinez Community Service Center works as a representative on their behalf.
 Receive information, guidance as well as referrals.
 All of this can align them with a range of social services within King County Washington.
 The services include late-rent assistance, VA appeal work, service connections, general counseling, as well as employment assistance.

 Crisis intervention services is for those facing an economic hardship.
 The center provides a number of crisis assistance programs and resources to those that qualify.
 The assistance includes referrals for community members, comprehensive advocacy services, referrals and information.
 Get information on and help applying to resources such as rent assistance, emergency services such as sexual abuse/assault support, low cost childcare, shelter, food, eviction money, substance abuse recovery and other resources.
 Find other sources of emergency rent help in King County.

 Housing programs, including homeless assistance programs, is for the Latino families that move to King County Washington.
 The El Centro De La Raza community action agency provides them with free, comprehensive assistance that is focused on addressing the issue of homelessness for the immigrant families.
 The families and individuals that are involved receive individual attention focused mainly on finding low income and affordable apartments.
 Paying the rent on and maintaining permanent housing is key to stabilizing their housing situation.